BlokasLabs/modep-docs/FAQ.md

   2. On other OSes, by default you have to manually quit by hitting Ctrl+C.

-## Editing MODEP Configuration Files
+## Editing Configuration Files

-Here's a quick guide on how to modify system configuration files, such as `jack.service`.
+If you ever find a need to edit something, like Jack configuration, then here's a quick guide on how to modify system configuration files.
 Once connected via `ssh`, use a text editor to edit the file, the most popular ones are covered here:

 **nano**: A simple text editor with familiar user interface to GUI based notepads.

-  1. `sudo nano /usr/lib/systemd/system/jack.service`
+  1. `sudo nano /etc/jackdrc`
   1. Make your changes using cursor keys to navigate.
   1. Hit 'Ctrl+X' to close, press 'Y' to confirm saving your changes.

 **vi**: A modal commands based text editor with rich features.

-  1. `sudo vi /usr/lib/systemd/system/jack.service`
+  1. `sudo vi /etc/jackdrc`
   1. Navigate to the place you want to change using h, j, k, l keys.
   1. Enter 'insert mode' by pressing 'i' key.
   1. Make your changes.